Lambda319/ProjectLambda/README.md

 The back-end is serverless, built using API Gateway and Lambda.
 All data is hosted in a micro RDS instance.

 Screenshots & example videos to come.

+# Examples
+See the [Examples folder](/Examples) for a preview of some of the features

 # Login & Credentials